cme212/course/notes/lecture-06/specifications.md

   return 0;
 }
 ```
-Geez.
 This can be repaired: we need to insure that the array is immutable.
 By changing the signature of the function and, in our specifications, noting that each parameter is read-only, we can promise to the user (and the compiler!) that we will not change the values within the array.
-A final, solid version of `binary_search` might look like this:
+A final, solid version of `binary_search` might look like this (see also [search1.cpp](src/search1.cpp)):
 ```c++
 /**
  * @brief Search a sorted array for a value using binary search.